superduper-io/superduper/docs/hr/blog/v1/releasingv1.md

 ### Open source

-We AI software should be open-sourced to the community.
+We believe AI software should be open-sourced to the community.
 Truly open-source tools are the only sure way for developers to protect their stacks from vunerable dependencies.

 With SuperDuperDB, we are excited to be part of a thriving open-source AI ecosystem.
 There is a wealth of open-source AI software and models available, including `transformers` from Hugging Face, `llama-2.0` and other LLMs that can compete with OpenAI's closed source models, computer vision models in PyTorch, and a plethora of new open-source tools and models emerging from GitHub.